 Dr. Dwyer’s theoretical orientation is Psychoanalytic Object Relations Theory, a theory of personality and behavior concerned with the evolution of the self in relationships with others and informed by modern psychoanalytic practice.
 Psychodynamic psychotherapy based in Object Relations Theory emphasizes interpersonal relationship patterns and sense-of-self through the developmental stages of life.
 Two salient aspects of Dr. Dwyer’s therapeutic approach are her work with unconscious material (for example, dreams) and her use of the therapeutic relationship (transference and counter-transference) in the treatment process.
 Interpersonal Theory, Jungian Psychology, Feminist Social Theory and Sensorimotor and Body Oriented Therapies also contribute significantly to Leslie’s work.

 Dr. Dwyer draws from the current research in psychotherapy and neurobiology, applying the best research-based practices in the confidential time and space of psychotherapy.
-According to what is pertinent to each patient, Dr. Dwyer utilizes evidence-based therapies including CBT (Cognitive Behavioral Therapy), EMDR/Bilateral Stimulation and Clinical Hypnosis.
+According to what is pertinent to each patient, Dr. Dwyer utilizes evidence-based therapies including CBT (Cognitive Behavioral Therapy) and EMDR/Bilateral Stimulation.
 She consistently employs body awareness, guided imagery, mindfulness/meditative practice, compassion for self and others and expressive arts in her work.